Alfresco/docs-alfresco/content-services/latest/admin/query-accelerator.md

 other properties, which identify a related collection of documents.

-An administrator may define a combination of properties and aspects as a `query set`, to support a faster alternative to TMDQ (Transactional MetaData Query) or Solr.
+An administrator may define a combination of properties and aspects as a `query set`, to support a faster alternative to Transactional Metadata Query (TMDQ) or Solr.
 Properties may be from multiple types or aspects.
 A single query set can speed up more than one query if the queries share common search properties or aspects.
 A number of different query sets may be created to support queries with different search properties or aspects.